dataclay/event-scripts/README.md

 >  | `"enable_cmd"`              | Bot Enabled   | ...when Bot is enabled                 |
 >  | `"shutdown_cmd"`            | Bot Disabled  | ...when Bot is disabled                |
 >&nbsp;
-> 2. To pass arguments to the registered shell scripts, do one of the following
+> 2. To pass arguments to registered shell scripts in the `templater-options.json` file, do one or more of the following.
 >  + For passing explicit values, append each value, separated by spaces, to the value of the event property.
 The following example shows how you would pass Integer **512** and String **08-24-2018** as arguments to the registered Windows Batch script `timestamp.bat`.
-Note that backslashes and other special characters must be escaped with a backslash on Windows operating systems.
+Note that within the `templater-options.json` file on Windows backslashes and other special characters must be escaped with a backslash.
 >  ```
 > {
 >    "prefs" : {
->                 "bot" : { "pre_cmd_data" : "C:\\Users\dev\event-scripts\\setup-folder.bat 512 '08-24-2018'" }
+>                 "bot" : { "pre_cmd_data" : "C:\\Users\\dev\\event-scripts\\setup-folder.bat 512 '08-24-2018'" }
 >              }
 >  }
 >  ```
->  + For passing pre-existing information to the script, refer to the table under Argument Macros and append that as an argument to the path to the script select a different item from the Append drop down menu.
-Click **Append**.
-Templater will append a corresponding macro to the entire command in the event field.
+>  + For passing pre-existing information to the script, refer to the table under Argument Macros and append the corresponding arguments to script's absolute path.
+Appended argument macros should be separated with spaces.
+The following exmaple
 >  ```
+> {
+>    "prefs" : {
->  { "bot" : { "pre_cmd_data" : "C:\\Users\dev\event-scripts\\setup-folder.bat $album-name $release-date"} }
+>                 "bot" : { "post_cmd_job" : "node C:\\Users\\dev\\event-scripts\\update-job.js $aep $data_uri $now" }
+>              }
+>  }
 >  ```
->  + For passing information from Templater's data source, enter a custom argument macro by prefixing a column name or property key with a `$` symbol, and append that macro to the script path or full command.
-See Argument Macros below for more information.
+>  + For passing information from Templater's data source, enter a custom argument macro by prefixing a column name or property key with a `$` symbol, and append that macro to the script's absolute path or full command.
+See [Passing job details to event scripts]() below for more information.
+The following example shows how you would pass the values of the `album-name` and `release-date` columns from Templater's connected spreadsheet to the registered Windows Batch script `setup-folder.bat`.
 >  ```
+> {
+>    "prefs" : {
->  { "bot" : { "pre_cmd_data" : "C:\\Users\dev\event-scripts\\setup-folder.bat $album-name $release-date"} }
+>                 "bot" : { "pre_cmd_batch" : "C:\\Users\dev\event-scripts\\setup-folder.bat $album-name $release-date" }
+>              }
+>  }
 >  ```

-### Registering ExtendScripts
-&nbsp;

 &nbsp;
 ### How to get started with the sample event scripts?